develop a better ear

 In Guitar Blog, Interviews and Insights, Music by Craig Smith

-Developing your ear will make your improvisation more creative and melodic, as well as improve your composition and make learning and accurately playing any piece of music easier.
+Developing your ear will make your improvisation more creative and melodic.
+As a result, it will improve your composition and make learning and accurately playing any piece of music easier.

-While some musicians are lucky enough to be born with perfect pitch, or an intuitive relative pitch, for most it is a skill that needs to be actively improved and worked on.
+While some musicians are lucky enough to be born with perfect pitch, most are not.
+Intuitive relative pitch, for most is a skill that needs to be actively improved and worked on.

-Audiation and pitch training are usually seen as two different skills, however in the practical context of making music, it is important that both are developed and used together.
+Audiation and pitch training are usually seen as two different skills.
+In the practical context of making music though, it is important that both are developed and used together.

 Audiation is the ability to imagine or “hear” music in your head.
-When you listen to high level musicians improvise, they are audiating the melody they want to play, while using their “ear” to translate that to their instrument simultaneously.
+When you listen to high level musicians improvise, they are audiating the melody they want to play.
+In addition, they are using their “ear” to translate that to their instrument simultaneously.

-Without audiation, you have no musical content to translate to your instrument, but without a good ear you won’t be able to play what you hear in your head.
+Without audiation, you have no musical content to translate to your instrument.
+Without a good ear you won’t be able to play what you hear in your head.

 'Audiation is the musical equivalent of thinking in language.
 When we listen to someone speak we must retain in memory their vocal sounds long enough to recognize and give meaning to the words the sounds represent.'Click To Tweet

-Therefore, developing your audiation should always be a cornerstone of your ear training and the first step is learning to mentally recreate music very accurately down to the smallest detail.
+Therefore, developing your audiation should always be a cornerstone of ear training.
+It should be the first step in learning to mentally recreate music accurately down to the smallest detail.
 The simplest way to start developing this skill is by learning to sing a guitar solo.

-While this sounds ridiculously simple at first, our brains are very good at filling in blanks -a piece of music you think you know very well will often be difficult to sing back perfectly.
+While this sounds ridiculously simple at first, our brains are very good at filling in blanks.
+Even a piece of music you think you know very well will often be difficult to sing back perfectly.
 This exercise forces you to mentally audiate every nuance and detail in a piece of music.

 Choose a solo that you: